Paramasivan Fathima

 Paramasivan Fathima is a 2025 Indian Tamil-language horror thriller film written, directed and produced by Esakki Karvannan under his Lakshmi Creations banner, starring Vimal and Chayadevi in the lead roles alongside M. S. Bhaskar, Cool Suresh, Sriranjani and others in supporting roles.
 The film was certified as "A" (adults only) by the Central Board of Film Certification (CBFC).
 Paramasivan Fathima released in theatres on 6 June 2025 to negative reviews from critics.

 Plot

 A remote hill village is rocked by a series of bizarre and brutal murders.
 As the local police investigate, they discover the shocking truth the killer may not even be human.
 Their search uncovers an ancient secret buried deep within the village, revealing a terrifying motive behind the attacks.

+Vemal (Paramasivan) lives with his parents and sister in the northern part of the village and his uncles daughter Chaya (Tamizhselvi) lives in the southern part of the village.
+The church father comes and converts the families to Christianity promising jobs and a wonderful livelihood.
+Paramasivan s parents refuse to convert but his uncle converts leading to a dispute.
+The families stop visiting.
+Tamizhselvi resists conversion but is forced to change her name as fathima.
+The father urges more people to be converted.
+But fathima grows up and still loves her aunts son, her groom by custom.
+Paramasivan s cousin is promised fathima due to his refusal to convert but are killed.
+How their ghosts revenge and make the village aware is rest of the story.

 Production

 On 30 November 2024, Vimal through a first-look poster announced his 34th project titled Paramasivan Fathima, written, directed and produced by Esakki Karvannan who last directed Tamil Kudimagan (2023).
 The film is produced by Karvannan under his Lakshmi Creations banner featuring an ensemble cast including Chayadevi as the female lead, alongside M. S. Bhaskar, Manoj Kumar, Sriranjani, Athira, Aruldoss, Cool Suresh, Kadhal Sukumar, Veerasamar and others in supporting roles.
 The technical team consists of cinematographer Myna Sukumar, music composer Deepan Chakravarthy and editor Buvan.
 The trailer was launched on 14 March 2025 by NTK chief Seeman and Tamil Nadu BJP's former state president K. Annamalai.